mennahamdy33/mennahamdy/_posts/2019-12-04-chronic-kidney-disease.markdown

     else x
   })

-We must convert the dataset into datafram to be able to deal with it. dataset = data.frame(dataset)
+We must convert the dataset into dataframe to be able to deal with it. dataset = data.frame(dataset)
  {% endhighlight %}